101ta28/kit_dev_settings/contents/PROXY-SERVER-ZSH.md

 #!/bin/zsh
 #!/bin/zsh
 #This is KIT proxy disconnect script.
-#Run this command the first time you use this script.
 #You can use "proxyoff" alias.
 #"echo "alias proxyoff='source ~/.noproxy.sh' >> .zshrc"
 #Usage: sh .proxy.sh or alias "proxyoff"